Sharon-B/Inside-Out/README.md

 12. As a user I want to be able to remove items from my shopping cart so I can change my mind about potential purchases.
 13. As a user I want to receive an order confirmation after checkout so I can be sure that my order was received.
 14. As a user I want to know that my actions have been acknowledged so I can be sure I am doing the right thing eg add an item to the cart.
+15. As a user I want to be able to learn more about outdoor furniture and it’s use so that I can properly care for, maintain and design my outdoor space.
+16. As a user I want to be able to easily view any new items that have been recently added to the store.
+17. As a user I want to have access to my order history and delivery info.

 ### Registered User Stories

-15. As a registered user I want to be able to login easily to access my account information.
+18. As a registered user I want to be able to login easily to access my account information.
-16. As a registered user I want to have my own profile where I can keep track of my orders and delivery info.
+19. As a registered user I want to have my own profile where I can keep track of my orders and delivery info.
-17. As a registered user I want to be able to see my order history so I know exactly what I have ordered
+20. As a registered user I want to be able to see my order history so I know exactly what I have ordered
-18. As a registered user I want to have my details saved so I don’t have to enter them every time i make a purchase.
+21. As a registered user I want to have my details saved so I don’t have to enter them every time i make a purchase.
+22. As a registered user I want to be able to comment on a blog post so I can engage with other users and the site owner.

-### Admin User Stories
+### Admin Superuser Stories

-19. As a superuser I want to be able to add/edit/delete any product so that I can maintain a well curated site.
+23. As a superuser I want to be able to add/edit/delete any product so that I can maintain a well curated site.
-20. As a superuser I want to be able to add/edit/delete blog posts so that I can keep the site up to date on current trends.
+24. As a superuser I want to be able to add/edit/delete blog posts so that I can keep the site up to date on current trends.
-21. As a superuser I want to be able to delete blog post comments so that I can keep the comments section well maintained.
+25. As a superuser I want to be able to delete blog post comments so that I can keep the comments section well maintained.

 ### Site Owner Stories

-22. As a site owner I want to provide a good user experience for my users, so that they want to come back.
+26. As a site owner I want to provide a good user experience for my users, so that they want to come back.

 # Scope